atib92/Backend-Engineering/README.md

-# Repo Info:
+# Info:
-This repository is a collection of educational materials across a variety of topics.
-Topics range from very specific libraries like Python's multiprocessing lib to Protocols like websockets to systems like Kafka and PubSub etc.
+This repository is supposed to be a collection of educational materials and deep dives across a variety of topics mostly related to Backend Engineering.
+Topics range from higher level concepts to specific libraries and frameworks.